-The School of Architecture, University of Virginia in Charlottesville, VA (USA) hosted the ninth mosaic installation Victorious Secret created by visual artist Angela Lorenz in 2012-2013.
+Brown University in Providence, RI (USA) was the tenth venue for the mosaic installation Victorious Secret created by visual artist Angela Lorenz in 2012-2013.
 This set of three triptychs, encompassing nine panels in all, is based upon actual ancient mosaics from 300 AD still in their original location in Piazza Armerina, Sicily (Italy).

 These mosaics of female athletes made out of buttons are dedicated to Title IX, a law created in the United States in 1972 to address inequality in women’s university sports programs and other discrimination.

 At Brown University all three mosaic triptychs were hung in the Rockefeller Library, one of Brown’s three main student libraries on campus.